 Additionally, it is also beneficial for moderate heartburn as well.
 This is a brand of antacid and Tums is the number one among many brands.

 Are there any signs and symptoms of Heartburn?

 Heartburn has several symptoms.
 Moms have to be cautious with those symptoms for better medication.

 - Every after eating, the patients might suffer from a burning feeling behind their breastbone.

-- After being over and other body position, the chest pain might occur as well.
+- After being over and in other body positions, chest pain might occur as well.
 Though the heartburn might occur frequently, patients should never assume that it is heartburn before consulting the doctors.

-- Some patients feel some burning in their throat.
+- Some patients feel some burning in their throats.
 Some will feel hot, sour, acidic, and even salty tasting.

 - There are times that the patients will find it hard to swallow.

 - Heartburning is so uncomfortable since it feels like food sticks in the middle of the patients’ chest or throat.

 - The worst thing is that heartburn can lead to other illnesses such as a cough and sore throat.